Balunywa/Labs/AZ-APP-GW and AZ-APIM/Intergrate Standard APIM SKU without VNET support with Application Gateway/README.md

 # Overview

-The API Management service supports both Virtual Network support and Non Virtual Network support depending on the SKU type that is selected https://azure.microsoft.com/en-us/pricing/details/api-management/,Virtual Network in internal mode, which makes it accessible only from within the Virtual Network and Non Virtual Network mode which makes it accessible only externally over a public end point.
+The API Management service supports both Virtual Network support and Non Virtual Network depending on the SKU type that is selected https://azure.microsoft.com/en-us/pricing/details/api-management/, With Virtual Network in internal mode it makes it accessible only from within the Virtual Network and with Non Virtual Network mode it makes it accessible only externally over a public end point.
 Azure Application Gateway is a PAAS Service, which provides a Layer-7 load balancer.
 It acts as a reverse-proxy service and provides among its offering a Web Application Firewall (WAF).

 Combining API Management provisioned in an Non Virtual Network with the Application Gateway frontend enables the following scenarios: